 Exploration during 2019 consisted mainly of regional reconnaissance, geological mapping, sampling, geophysics and drilling carried out at Rio Negro and Santa Cruz.
-The geophysical surveys were Ground Magnetics and Pole-Dipole Induced Polarization and Resistivity.
-During 2019, exploration drilling in Argentina has been concentrated at Calcatreu, and the properties in Santa Cruz province.
+The geophysical surveys were ground magnetics and pole-dipole IP/Res.
+During 2019, the Company's exploration drilling in Argentina was concentrated at Calcatreu, and some of its properties in Santa Cruz province.
+In addition to the exploration work summarized for Calcatreu above, the Company conducted other exploration at it properties